 Argument Description key-usage {value} Indicates that the certificate is expected to have a key usage extension with the specified value.
-The following values are allowed: digital-signature non-repudiation key-encipherment data-encipherment key-agreement key-agreement equipher-only crl-sign encipher-only decipher-only To include multiple key usages, specify thekey-usage {value} argument multiple times. extended-key-usage {value} Indicates that the certificate is expected to have an extended key usage extension with the specified value.
+The following values are allowed: digital-signature non-repudiation key-encipherment data-encipherment key-agreement key-agreement encipher-only encipher-only To include multiple key usages, specify thekey-usage {value} argument multiple times. extended-key-usage {value} Indicates that the certificate is expected to have an extended key usage extension with the specified value.
 The following values are allowed: • server-auth • client-auth • code-signing • email-protection • time-stamping • ocsp-signing